 About

 Eric Bennett • We know each other from the college days.
 We’ve concocted many crazy schemes.
-Eric conceived and executed the design for Looking for the Secular Bus.
+We work together well as friends and as business associates.

-Jhon Ackerman • We were friends in a band called Glass of Milk.
+Jhon Ackerman • We were high school friends in a band called Glass of Milk.
 Now, Jhon operates the Recording Zone.
 It’s a state of the art, fully functional, professional studio.

 Ann Koi • Ann found Babelogue at Plan 9 and sent me a Lumpy Head.
 We corresponded for years before we actually met.
 We tend to exist on compatible wavelengths.